Get-CorpEmailReport.ps1 V2.4.8 is an Email Organization Report and a great tool for IT Professionals who are working with Microsoft Exchange systems.

 How to schedule it?

-If you want to run this script as a Scheduled task, check my post here.
+If you want this script to be run as a schedule task, check my post here showing step by step walk through.

 Here some recommendations: